LaMitaOne/Flowmotion/README.md

 - Threaded Animation
 - Smooth transitions, similar in spirit to TMS GUIMotions but much lighter
 - Works on Delphi 7 and Delphi 11.3

+  Compiled exe included, play some with it :) you will like it

 ### Performance (compared to ImageEN MView Coverflow)
 On my Asus Zenbook ux305ca (dual-core toy):